Code

 # Add in the sampling variance

-$vi <- (1/sqrt(lim$N - 3))^2
+$vi<-(1/sqrt(lim$N - 3))^2

 lim

-# Phylum as a fixed effect and explore them with an Orchard Plot
+# Lets fit a meta-regression - I will do Article non-independence.
+The phylogenetic model found phylogenetic effects, however, instead we could fit Phylum as a fixed effect and explore them with an Orchard Plot

 Multivariate Meta-Analysis Model (k = 357; method: REML)